CumulusNetworks/docs/content/cumulus-netq-45/Flow-Analysis/_index.md

 <!-- vale off -->
 {{<notice info>}}

-Flow analysis is supported on NVIDIA Spectrum 2 and 3 platforms, and requires a switch fabric running Cumulus Linux version 5.0 or above.
+Flow analysis is supported on NVIDIA Spectrum-2 switches and above.
+It requires a switch fabric running Cumulus Linux version 5.0 or above.

 You must enable {{<link title="Lifecycle Management" text="Lifecycle Management">}} (LCM) to use the flow analysis tool.
 If LCM is disabled, you will not see the flow analysis menu in the UI.
 LCM is enabled for on-premises deployments by default and disabled for cloud deployments by default.
 Contact your local NVIDIA sales representative or submit a support ticket to activate LCM on cloud deployments.